lydiafearn/Instacart-Basket-Analysis-Python/README.md

 ### Data
 The data used for this project can be found [here.](https://www.kaggle.com/datasets/psparks/instacart-market-basket-analysis) An additional fabricated customer dataset was provided by CareerFoundry in order to further the analysis of the project.
 That can be found [here.](https://github.com/lydiafearn/Instacart-Basket-Analysis-Python/files/12241638/customers.zip)
+### Repository Contents
+In this repository you can find the jupyter notebook scripts created for this project, the visualisations created to address the business questions and the final project Excel report.